camera_roll_wrt_solar_north

 )[source]#

-Compute the camera roll angle relative to a world “up” direction (default: solar north).
+Compute the camera roll angle relative to a world “up” direction.

-The roll is defined as the signed rotation about the view axis (from camera position toward focal_point) that would align the projection of world_up onto the camera image plane with the camera’s current view_up direction (also projected onto the image plane).
+The roll is the signed rotation about the view axis (from position toward focal_point) that would bring the projection of world_up onto the image plane into alignment with the projection of view_up.
+By default world_up is solar north \((0, 0, 1)\) (pyvisual.core.constants.SOLAR_NORTH).

 Parameters:

-Camera “up” vector in world coordinates (need not be perfectly orthogonal to the view direction; it will be projected into the view plane).
+Camera “up” vector in world coordinates.
+Need not be perfectly orthogonal to the view direction; it is projected into the view plane internally.

 Reference “up” direction in world coordinates.
-Defaults to SOLAR_NORTH.
-This is projected into the view plane before computing the roll.
+Projected into the view plane before computing the roll.
+Default is SOLAR_NORTH.

 degreesbool, optional